cnoe-io/reference-implementation-aws/README.md

 ## Create GitHub Apps for your GitHub Organization

-We strongly encourage you to create a dedicated GitHub organization.
+We strongly encourage you to create a **dedicated GitHub organization**.
 If you don't have an organization for this purpose, please follow [this link](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) to create one.

 There are two ways to create GitHub integration with Backstage.
 You can use the Backstage CLI, or create it manually.
 See [this page](https://backstage.io/docs/integrations/github/github-apps) for more information on creating one manually.
 Once the app is created, place it under the private directory with the name `github-integration.yaml`.